wpmetabox/docsv2/docs/extensions/mb-admin-columns.md

 |`replace`: Replace an existing column by the new one
 `column`|The target existing column

-Using this configuration, you are able to insert the custom column in any position you want.
+Using this configuration, you can insert the custom column in any position you want.
 Note that the column title is the field name by default.

 ### 3. Advanced configuration